haosulab/ManiSkill/README.md

 ## Demonstrations

 We provide a dataset of expert demonstrations to facilitate learning-from-demonstrations approaches, e.g., [Shen et. al.](https://arxiv.org/pdf/2203.02107.pdf).
-The datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1hVdUNPGCHh0OULPCowBClPYIXSwsx-J9), which is organized by rigid and soft-body environments.
+The datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1hVdUNPGCHh0OULPCowBClPYIXSwsx-J9).
-For those who cannot access Google Drive, we are currently working on an alternative (ScienceDB.cn).
-Stay tuned.
+For those who cannot access Google Drive, the datasets can be downloaded from [ScienceDB.cn](http://doi.org/10.57760/sciencedb.02239).

 To bulk download demonstrations, you can use the following scripts: